 It also has GPS and lasts around 20 minutes from a single charge, although it does take hours to recharge, so buy a spare battery or two - they're cheap enough.

 Read our full Hubsan H501S review to find out more.

 - RRP: £199 inc import duty and handling

 The WLtoys V303 is a great alternative to a Phantom if your budget won't stretch.
 In fact, even with a gimbal and camera, the V303 works out around £150 cheaper than a Phantom 3 Standard.
 Spares are available from GearBest and aren't too expensive.

 - RRP: £161.48 plus import duty and handling

 The Flying 3D X8 is a good value quadcopter and a reasonable alternative to a DJI Phantom if your budget can’t stretch even to a Phantom 3 Standard.
 You'll have to allow for import duty and handling fees if you buy from GearBest, and don't forget to budget for a gimbal and camera if you want to record aerial footage.

 Hubsan X4 FPV

 - RRP: £159

 For the price, video quality is poor, so don't expect to be recording amazing footage from the air.
-If you invest in some extra batteries and time in learning to fly it properly, the H107D can be a rewarding and fun quadcopter.
+If you invest in some extra batteries and time in learning to fly it properly, the H107D can be a rewarding and fun drone.
 But, compared to the others here, it is much more of a toy.